canders1/ProSPer/README.md

 Additionally, you must supply the lemma, corpus, and genre.

-If your data is in this format, you can format it for the transformer models by running formatfile.py as below:
+If your data is in this format, you can format it for the transformer models by running formatfile.py (in the formatting directory) as below:

 ```
-python3 formatfile.py "scraped_data/OANC_spoken_all/spoken_"$lemma"_all.txt" OANC_spoken $lemma "scraped_data/formatted/OANC_spoken_"$lemma".tsv"
+python3 formatting/formatfile.py "corpus_data/OANC_spoken_all/spoken_"$lemma"_all.txt" OANC_spoken $lemma "corpus_data/formatted/OANC_spoken_"$lemma".tsv"
 ```

-Pipe the output to a file as shown above.

 ### ANNOTATED STYLE: